-Autumn brings chillier evenings.
-With a bit of luck we may enjoy outdoor roast & toasts in the garden until well into October, but it’s equally possible that the first frost will make its appearance before that.
-There are many plants that don't mind too much about falling temperatures.
-The plants in your garden that do, though, will need some safe shelter or a warm protective jacket now.
+Autumn brings chilly evenings.
+With a bit of luck we may enjoy good weather for our bonfire party, but it’s equally possible the first frost will make its appearance before that.
+Although there are many plants that don't mind too much about falling temperatures, the plants in your garden that do will need some safe shelter or a warm protective jacket.

 An orangery for you and your plants

-Who wouldn’t want a warm and sheltered garden spot with lots of windows onto the outside world?
+Who doesn't want a warm and sheltered garden spot with lots of windows so you can look out onto the outside world?
 A well-built orangery protects plants from the rain and bitter winds, and it’s also a great place to finish off the last autumn garden jobs with a hot cup of tea.
 Read all about overwintering in a conservatory, greenhouse or orangery.